Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 This section explains how to use all the **features** of the toolbox to calibrate the **mirror**.
 ## **Steps**
- - **The initial procedures necessary to calibrate the mirror are exactly the same as those described in the calibration of the original view**.
+ - **The initial procedures necessary to calibrate the mirror are exactly the same as those described in the calibration of the primary original view**.
 - **The only thing that is different is the order in which you click because, in the mirror, the points are reflected**.
 - **The section below explains visually the order of clicking in the mirror**.